§ 35 Representation of company

 (1) The company shall be represented in and out of court by the directors.
 If a company has no director, the company shall be represented by the shareholders whenever declarations of intent are made or documents are served on it.

-(2) If several directors have been appointed, they shall only all be jointly authorised to represent the company, unless provided otherwise in the articles of association.
+(2) If several directors have been appointed, they shall only all be jointly entitled to represent the company, unless otherwise provided in the articles of association.
 Where a declaration of intent is to be made to the company, it shall be sufficient for it to be made to one representative of the company in accordance with subsection (1).
-Declarations of intent may be made to and documents served on the representatives of the company referred to in subsection (1) under the address entered in the Commercial Register.
+Declarations of intent may be made to and documents addressed to the company may be served on the representatives of the company referred to in subsection (1) under the address entered in the Commercial Register.
 Notwithstanding that, the declarations may also be made to and documents may also be served under the registered address to persons authorised in accordance with section 10 (2), second sentence.

 (3) If all the company’s shares are held by one shareholder or besides by the company and if that shareholder is at the same time the sole director, section 181 of the German Civil Code shall apply to his legal transactions with the company.
 Legal transactions between him and the company he represents shall, even if he is not the sole director, be documented without undue delay following their performance.